Andrés Cubas

-Adrián Andrés Cubas (born 22 May 1996) is a professional footballer who plays as midfielder for Major League Soccer club Vancouver Whitecaps.
+Adrián Andrés Cubas (born 11 May 1996) is a professional footballer who plays as midfielder for Major League Soccer club Vancouver Whitecaps.
 Born in Argentina, he plays for the Paraguay national team.

 Club career

+Cubas joined French club Nîmes from Argentine side Talleres in 2020.
+The transfer fee paid to Talleres was reported as around €3 million.
-On 28 April 2022, he signed a contract with Major League Soccer side Vancouver Whitecaps until June 2026.

-He was purchased for a reported fee of $3 million from French club Nîmes Olympique.
+On 28 April 2022, he signed a contract with Major League Soccer side Vancouver Whitecaps FC until June 2026.
+He was purchased for a reported fee of $3 million from Nîmes.

+Cubas made his Vancouver debut on 14 June 2022 against Seattle Sounders FC.
+He scored his first goal for the club on 2 July 2022 against Los Angeles FC.

+On 24 February 2026, he signed a contract extension with the Whitecaps through the 2027–28 season.

+International career

+Cubas represented the Argentina under-20 team at the 2015 FIFA U-20 World Cup.

+On 1 June 2026, Cubas was announced as part of the Paraguay squad for the 2026 FIFA World Cup.

 Personal life

 Cubas's father is from Paraguay.